elinevich/k8s_gataway/readme.md

 ## Deploying the demo with Contour Gateway API
-1. Go to the Contour directory:
+1. Go to the contour directory:
 ```
 cd contour
 ```